Geoalert/mapflow-docs-en/source/userguides/prices.rst

       :class: longtable
       :widths: 1 1 1 1

-Mapflow-QGIS pricing model
+Mapflow-QGIS billing
 --------------------------

 .. warning::
    Mapflow-QGIS has another pricing which is per sq.km.
-   The universal billing solution will allow to charge in credits for all processing and imagery access services using Mapflow.
+   We are switching all applications to the universal billing which will allow to charge in credits for all processing and imagery access services using Mapflow.
-   In the meanwhile contact us at help@geoalert.io if you want to assign your credits for Mapflow-QGIS usage
+   In the meanwhile contact us at help@geoalert.io if you have buy credits and wnat to assign your credits to Mapflow-QGIS usage

 .. list-table::